joshtynjala/optimizing-performance-for-the-flash-platform/minimizing-cpu-usage.md

   set to trigger every 2000 milliseconds.

-- Use a single Timer object, and have operations triggered at multiples of the Timer object’s `delay` property interval.
+- Use a single Timer object, and have operations triggered at multiples of the Timer object's `delay` property interval.

   For example, suppose you have some operations that are expected to happen every 100 milliseconds, and others that you want to happen every 200